-He publishes regularly in the area of contemporary visual arts and photographic practice.
-Journal publications include Irish Review, Irish Studies Review, Third Text, Circa, Source Photographic Review, VAN and Printed Project.
-He has contributed the essay ‘New Media Art in Ireland’ to The Art and Architecture of Ireland, Volume V: Twentieth Century (Royal Irish Academy and Yale University Press, 2014).
-Two entries for the Modern Ireland in 100 Artworks series were published in the Irish Times and appear in the book of the same title, edited by Fintan O’Toole and published by the Royal Irish Academy in association with the Irish Times (2016).
+Gavin has published regularly on contemporary visual arts and photographic practice for over 30 years.
+Journal publications include Irish Studies, Irish Studies Review, Third Text, Circa Art Magazine, Source Photographic Review, VAN and Printed Project.
+He has contributed the essay ‘New Media Art in Ireland’ to The Art and Architecture of Ireland, Volume V: Twentieth Century (Yale University Press and Royal Irish Academy), a chapter on Conceptual Art to Irish Art 1920-2020 Perspectives on Change (Royal Irish Academy), and an essay on Surrealism to Sources in Irish Art 2 (Cork University Press).
+Two entries for the Modern Ireland in 100 Artworks series were published in the Irish Times and appear in Fintan O’Toole’s book of the same title.

 Forthcoming publications include an essay on Irish Art 1916-1922 for the Routledge Companion to Irish Art (Routledge 2024).
 Gavin has sat on the Board of Directors for TULCA Visual Arts Festival (1913-1919) and has recently taken up a position on the Board for Galway Arts Centre.